telent/letsencruft/README.md

 without having to connect to it using plaintext; time will tell if it proves more generally useful.

+*This is alpha software and it may eat your keys*

 ## Features and points of note

 * based on Debian Testing (9.0 at the time of writing)